mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-edgelb/dcos-edgelb-pool-artifact/index.md

 ---

 # Description
-  The `dcos edgelb pool artifact` command lists artifacts available for an Edge-LB pool.
+  The `dcos edgelb pool artifact` command allows you to list artifacts available for an Edge-LB pool.

 # Usage